Is Qatar Safe in 2023, After the World Cup?

 Doha is not really a city catering to backpackers, but you can still find some budget options (although they are likely to be far pricier than similar “budget” districts in Europe, for example).

-The areas of Najma, Al Mansoura, and Umm Ghuwailina may not look the most attractive, but they are well-connected by the comfortable Doha Metro system, and you can find relatively cheap accommodation and restaurants.
+The areas of Najma, Al Mansoura, and Umm Ghuwailina may not look the most attractive, but they are well-connected to the city center by the comfortable Doha Metro system, and you can find relatively cheap accommodation and restaurants.
+Due to traffic, unfortunately, is an area prone to air pollution.

 The Best Area to Stay for Mid-Range Travelers Visiting Doha